adityaprasoon/til/README.md

 # 💡 til (Today I learned)

-### Micro blogs about new things that I learn at work and play.
-New commits _almost_ daily.
+### Micro blog about new things that I learn at work and play.
+Expect infrequent commits.

 ## Nodejs
 - [The order of execution of `nextTick` queue and resolved `Promise` queue gets reversed depending on the module system used.](nodejs%2Feventloop-commonjs-vs-esm.md)